Gold resumes retreat on dollar strength with all eyes on Fed

-A surprise gain in August U.S. retail sales earlier in the week rekindled early Fed tapering fears, boosting the dollar and driving a nearly 3pc drop in gold on Thursday.
+A surprise gain in August U.S. retail sales earlier in the week rekindled early Fed tapering fears, boosting the dollar and driving a nearly 3% drop in gold on Thursday.

-The market already believes the Fed will cut back on bond purchases, and that would drive U.S. Treasury yields higher, said Daniel Pavilonis, senior market strategist at RJO Futures.
+The market already believes that the Fed will cut back on bond purchases, and that would drive (U.S. Treasury) yields higher, said Daniel Pavilonis, senior market strategist at RJO Futures.

 "This does not bode well for gold, it's most likely going to come back down," Pavilonis said.